arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ## Application Examples

 <div style="text-align:justify;">
-The Arduino Nano Matter (from now on referred to as Nano Matter) is not just an IoT board; it is a gateway to innovation in various sectors.
+The Arduino Nano Matter is not just an IoT board; it is a gateway to innovation in various sectors.
 From streamlining manufacturing processes to creating responsive and comfortable living and working environments.
 Discover more about the transformative potential of the Nano Matter in the following application examples:

 - **Smart homes**: Transform residential spaces into intelligent environments with the Nano Matter, capable of:
   - **Voice-controlled smart home**: Integrate the Nano Matter with popular voice assistant platforms like Amazon Alexa or Google Assistant, enabling residents to control smart home devices, such as lights, thermostats, and switches, using simple voice commands, enhancing convenience and accessibility.